AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Insane Mode in GCP** is now available for Multi-cloud Transit solution.

 - **Custom Mapped Site2Cloud in Spoke** solves all issues of overlapping network addresses with remote networks by expanding Site2Cloud `Mapped <https://docs.aviatrix.com/HowTos/site2cloud.html#connection-type-mapped>`_ function in a Spoke.

+- **TGW with Multicast capability** allows you to launch an AWS TGW with multicast capability.
+A use case is to support applications running on multicast protocols.
+API support only.

+- **Update Attached Spoke VNet CIDR** allows you to update Spoke VNet CIDR when there is a change without having to detach the Spoke and attach again, thus removing any down time or outage.
+API support only.

 2. FireNet